truecharts/website/src/content/docs/SCALE/SUPPORT.md

 We use PVC storage, like normal with Kubernetes, instead.

-**TrueNAS SCALE 24.04 "DragonFish" Note:**
-Starting with DragonFish, iX-Systems is removing their support for using PVC storage like normal.
-Instead, we will soon be rolling out our own PVC storage support for TrueNAS SCALE.

-Until this is ready, DragonFish is **NOT** supported.

 ### Backup and Restore

 iX-Systems has not officially released backup and restore, and SCALE Apps do not work with normal Kubernetes backup and restore tools like Velero, due to their achaic Kubernetes folder-structure-design.